Sarmin-Akter-Dipty/Sarmin-Akter-Dipty/README.md

 - 📫 How to reach me **sarminakterdipty1@gmail.com**

-- ⚡ Fun fact **I like to Cook,Gardening Traveling and Fashion Styling.**
+- ⚡ Fun fact **I like to Cook,Gardening,Traveling and Fashion Styling.**

 ## 🚀 Languages and Tools: